The Best Way to Spend 3+ Days in Fiordland National Park and Te Anau

 Another Hike Option: Part of the Milford Track

 Finally, if you are visiting the Milford Sound area independently, consider hiking part of the Milford Track between Sandfly Point and Giant Gate Falls.
-The Milford Track is one of the Great Treks of New Zealand and part of the trek can be done in a half-day hike.
-The overall roundtrip walk is 7.1 miles to Giant Gate Falls is about 7 miles (11.25 kilometers) and takes around 3 hours.
+The Milford Track is one of the Great Walks of New Zealand and part of the trek can be done in a half-day hike.
+The overall roundtrip walk is 7.1 miles (11.25 kilometers) to Giant Gate Falls and takes around 3 hours.
 The turn-around point of the walk is at a beautiful waterfall with freezing water and you will often see people take ice baths in the pools of the waterfall as part of their experience on the complete Milford Track.
 You can dip into the water if you dare but note that it is incredibly cold so only do so if you are comfortable and experienced with ice baths.
 You can also hop into the water at Sandfly Point at the end of your hike, which is much warmer than the water at the waterfall.

 To get to the start of the hike, you will take a ferry from Deepwater Basin in Milford Sound to Sandfly Point.
 Then you will take a ferry back at the end of your hike.
 We recommend using the national park’s water taxi company linked here because they have some set ferry times in the morning but then run every 30 minutes in the afternoon, giving you a lot of flexibility on your return trip.
 You will have to designate a set time in the morning (we recommend 8:30 AM).